orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Should you superpose concurrent accesses of a variable?
+: Could be a range of values if writing is overlapped, to model a languages behavior.

+---

 defining multiple entrypoints of a function with labels.
 Use func**.LABEL().
 Also define a starting branch which doesn't executed by default but only accessible with a label